StackVista/stackstate-docs/setup/cli/cli-sts.md

 {% tabs %}
 {% tab title="Installer" %}
 Open a terminal, change the `<URL>` and `<API-TOKEN>` and run the command below.

-This will install the CLI by default at `/usr/local/bin`,  which might require sudo permissions depending on the version of your machine.
-If you want to specify another location, you can optionally define the `STS_CLI_LOCATION` in the install command below as shown below.
+* The default install location is `/usr/local/bin`,  which might require sudo permissions depending on the version of your machine.
+* You can define a custom install location by adding `STS_CLI_LOCATION` to the install command below as shown below.
 Note that the path provided must be available in your OS Path or the script might fail to complete.

 After installation, the `sts` command will be available for the current user.